 This position is responsible for technical leadership and project management of CDMO (Contract, Development & Manufacturing Organization) programs.
 The role will work in collaboration with team members, other departments and customers to ensure successful development, setup, launch and routine manufacturing of radiopharmaceuticals.Learn more Apply

 The Centre for Probe Development and Commercialization (CPDC) is dedicated to fostering the development, translation, and commercialization of molecular imaging probes and associated technologies.
-The Centre is seeking outstanding applicants for a Quality Assurance Associate – 15 month Contract.
-Overview: The Quality Team is looking for a focused and motivated individual interested in making significant contributions to ensure GMP compliance in development and production of radiopharmaceuticals.Learn more Apply
+The Centre is seeking outstanding applicants for a Production Technologist.
+This position is located in Hamilton, ON.Learn more Apply

 NSERC Brockhouse Canada Prize Honours Medical Isotope Team CycloMed99 (Vancouver, BC) – For their outstanding teamwork in realizing a solution for safe and reliable isotope production for hospitals in Canada, interdisciplinary research team CycloMed99 will be receiving a prestigious national award at a ceremony in Ottawa today.
 The Honourable David Johnston, Governor General of Canada,

 CPDC’s Discovery Team is experienced in oncology, immuno-oncology, and neurology models.

 CPDC and University Health Network have created a joint venture, CanProbe, to accelerate the clinical development of molecular imaging probes.